 You can do this automatically by using a temperature controlled solenoid valve.
 It is the most preferred way to effectively control the temperature.
 You need to connect the temperature controlled solenoid valve into the tubing leading and then to the heat-exchanger.
-After that, you need to place the temperature probe into liquid.
+After that, you need to place the temperature probe into the liquid.
 You can program the temperature you would like to cool down the wine to be at.
 Solenoid valve automatically gets opened and closed and retain the set temperature.

 Using Water in Glycol System

-Using water is not recommended in the glycol chiller systems.
+Using water is not recommended in the glycol chiller systems. systems.
 Most wineries use glycol at approximately 33% solution in water.
 Because of few benefits, the glycol has over using pure water.

 Glycol is antifreeze and hence, it can be cooled below freezing temperature without icing up the insides of the chiller.
 Glycol also acts as lubrication for the pump.
 It also holds temperature better than water in the long tubing runs.
 Some units may heat.